Points and Miles to Tokyo

 There are many shops for souvenirs and food on the way to the temple.

-• Imperial Palace – You don’t get close to the Emperor’s residence, but you do get to learn more about the history of shoguns and samurai.
+• Imperial Palace – You don’t get close to the Emperor’s residence, but you do learn more about the history of shoguns and samurai.
 The botanical garden is also located there.

 Gates into a palace in Japan.